spareproject/random-scripts/README.md

 need to split all this...
 key file only works for archiso booting cant combine them without making it useless for static install

+dont execute random scripts if you cant prove they work none of this currently works...

 ##################